 - Specific access device settings mobile

-Manage Threat Prevention Network Settings area - Ability to view and/ or edit the Threat Prevention Network data/Settings area.
+Manage DNS Security Network Settings area - Ability to view and/ or edit the DNS Security Network data/Settings area.

 Manage Email Security Network Settings area - Ability to view and/ or edit the Email Security Network Settings area.